Samosa: Israel

+Sambusak (Hebrew: סמבוסק) comes in several distinct forms, as sambusak has been influenced differently by Sephardic and Mizrahi cuisine.
+Sephardi sambusak is generally thicker, baked, and stuffed with either cheese or beef and coated with sesame or nigella seeds.
+Mizrahi sambusak is generally thinner, larger, fried, and stuffed with curry-spiced chickpea and onion, and is usually not coated with seeds.

 Portuguese-speaking regions

-In Goa (India) and Portugal, samosas are known as chamuças.
+In Goa (India), Portugal, and Angola, samosas are known as chamuças.
 They are usually filled with chicken, beef, pork, lamb or vegetables, and generally served quite hot.
 Samosas are an integral part of Goan and Portuguese cuisine, where they are a common snack.